anyahush/surf-the-wave/README.md

 * README layout and style used from previous [project](https://github.com/anyahush/protect-our-planet-quiz).
 * [Code Institute's Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) walkthrough project was used throughout as a guide.
 * Image hover effect on image gallery modified from [W3 Schools Tutorial](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_opacity) and [Shore's website](https://www.shore.co.uk/).
-* The shopping basket page modiefied code from [Surfdome](https://www.surfdome.com/).
+* The shopping basket page modified code from [Surfdome](https://www.surfdome.com/).
+* The box shadow used for the blog comments section was modified from [CSS Tricks](https://css-tricks.com/almanac/properties/b/box-shadow/#aa-inner-shadow).
+* The navbar pill layout and accompanying JavaScript in the user profile was used from [GymFit](https://github.com/nlenno1/gym-fit-MS4).

 ### Media